ansyblenetwork/aquietlife/_posts/2021-06-28-case-for-trading.md

 The core idea here is that risk aversion breaks down at the extremes.

 Is there reason to believe this to be true?
-Actually, I can't really think of a fundamental principle.
+Not that I know of.

 But the claim has solid empirical backing.
 For instance, within the equities market itself, backing for active investing is much weaker.
 By the risk-aversion principle, a basket of small caps should appreciate faster than a basket of blue chips.